petervu2208/aws-portfolio-gallery/README.md

-I was planning to add more different AWS or Cloud course related to showcase but due to time constrained and IRL duties(school and work), I will complete some time in the future
+I was planning to add/change applications or tools in AWS or Cloud course related to showcase my experience but due to time constrained issues.
+This will be a future project I will complete in soon future.

 # aws-portfolio-gallery
 SMC Courses Images Gallery